Ernest Goes to School

-Ernest Goes to School is a 1994 American comedy film written and directed by Coke Sams and starring Jim Varney.
-It is the seventh film to feature the character Ernest P. Worrell and the final to be released theatrically, although it only opened in a few cities.
-This is the only Ernest film not to be directed by John R. Cherry III.
-This was Will Sasso's feature film debut.
-Its opening theme is "Hail to the Muskrats!" which was the alma mater.
-The film received a limited theatrical release in Cincinnati, Ohio and Louisville, Kentucky beginning on June 10, 1994.
-The film was released on video on December 14, 1994.
+Ernest Goes to School is a 1994 American comedy film directed and co-written by Coke Sams.
+It stars Jim Varney, Linda Kash and Bill Byrge.
+It is the seventh film to feature the character Ernest P. Worrell, and the sixth film in the Ernest series, after Ernest Rides Again (1993).
+It is the only Ernest film to not be directed by John Cherry and the first to not have a wide theatrical release.

-It is the second "Ernest" movie to be filmed in Vancouver, British Columbia, Canada.
+The film received a limited theatrical release in Cincinnati, Ohio beginning on June 10, 1994.
+It was released on direct-to-video on December 14, 1994.
+The next film in the series, Slam Dunk Ernest was released in June 1995.